translate/pootle/docs/server/commands.rst

 This is a command line interface to Pootle's database schema upgrade process.

-This will only perform schema upgrades from Pootle versions older than 2.5 up to version 2.5.
-For newer versions South's :ref:`migrate command
-<south:commands>` must be used.
+This will only perform schema upgrades to version 2.5 from Pootle versions older than 2.5.
+To upgrade to version 2.5.1 and later South's :ref:`migrate command <south:commands>` must be used, after upgrading to version 2.5.

 For detailed instructions on upgrading, read the :ref:`upgrading` section of the documentation.